 Our current policy for the retention and deletion of personal data states that in typical cases we will hold your data for one year, if you applied but did not avail of a product, or six years after the last transaction if you are an active customer of ours.
+Data on job applicants who did not get hired is retained for one year.
 In the case of customers of ours who availed of our finance in partnership with the SBCI, as per EU state rule, we must retain your personal data for 10 years after the last transaction.
 When this time elapses, if the data does not need to be retained for other reasons, the data is permanently deleted in the next of our bi-annual system-wide data purges.
-In some cases this deletion of data, in practice, may also involve the anonymization of some data so that it may be retained, and subsequently used, for statistical or analytical purposes.
+In some cases this deletion of data, in practice, may also involve the anonymisation of some data so that it may be retained, and subsequently used, for statistical or analytical purposes.

 7. OUR LAWFUL BASES FOR USING PERSONAL DATA